svjack/PosterCraft/README.md

 <em><strong>Poster-Reflect-120K: Vision-language feedback pairs for iterative refinement</strong></em>
 </div>

-**120,000** vision-language feedback pairs with comprehensive evaluation by Gemini and aesthetic evaluators.
-This dataset captures the iterative refinement process, and then provides detailed feedback for further improvements.
+This vision-language feedback dataset is sourced from over **120,000** generated poster images.
+Through comprehensive evaluation by Gemini and aesthetic evaluators, this dataset captures the iterative refinement process and provides detailed feedback for further improvements.

 <div align="center">
 <table>